Extensions of Time

 (a) Rule application: This rule applies to all civil appeals except those under Welfare and Institutions Code sections 300, 601, and 602 and Family Code section 7802, appeals in conservatorship and guardianship matters, and appeals from original proceedings ancillary to a criminal prosecution.

-(b) Questionnaire: When a notice of appeal in a civil case is filed in any case to which this rule applies, the Clerk will promptly mail to appellant and respondent the non-confidential Civil Appeal Case Screening Questionnaire.
-[Downloadable form available on the Court's website http://www.courts.ca.gov/5dca.htm.]
-Within 10 calendar days after the Clerk mails the Civil Appeal Case Screening Questionnaire form, each party must complete, sign, serve and return the Questionnaire to the Court of Appeal.
+(b) Questionnaire: When a notice of appeal is filed in any civil case to which this rule applies, the Clerk will promptly mail or e-mail to appellant and respondent instructions for the filing of the nonconfidential Civil Appeal Case Screening Questionnaire.
+(Downloadable form available on the Court’s website) Within 10 calendar days after the Clerk mails or e-mails instructions regarding the Civil Appeal Case Screening Questionnaire, each party must complete, sign, and serve the Questionnaire, and file it electronically.

-Failure to timely return the Questionnaire on the appellant's part may result in dismissal of the appeal, without prejudice to reinstatement on a showing of good cause, or in imposition of monetary sanctions pursuant to subdivision (e).
+Failure to return the Questionnaire timely on appellant’s part may result in dismissal of the appeal, without prejudice to reinstatement on a showing of good cause, or in imposition of monetary sanctions pursuant to subdivision (e).

-Failure to return the Questionnaire on the respondent's part may result in the appeal being considered for mediation suitability without input from the respondent, or in imposition of monetary sanctions pursuant to subdivision (e).
+Failure to return the Questionnaire timely on respondent’s part may result in the appeal being considered for mediation suitability without input from respondent, or in imposition of monetary sanctions pursuant to subdivision (e).